HL7/PDDI-CDS/pages/_includes/start.md

 ##### Bundle
 {:.no_toc}
 A `Bundle` is a FHIR resource that is used to group resources into a single instance, which is ideal for messaging with CDS Hooks, storing the collection of resources obtained on CDS discovery, and providing flexibility in using the collections as a persistent instance.
 This implementation uses the `bundle` resource for the key CDS Hooks request components (i.e., `context` and `prefetch`).
+For each prefetch template query, a Bundle is created to group the resources; therefore, a prefetch element may contain several Bundle resources with several other resources grouped within.

 ## <span style="color:silver"> 4.4.0 </span> Clinical Reasoning
 {:.no_toc}